See below for more information about the Parent Recommendation Survey

 Gifted Identification Process

 Springfield Public Schools recognizes that no one identifier should be used to identify students for gifted education opportunities.
 As a result, Springfield Public Schools has chosen a multi-faceted approach for gifted programing identification that includes objective as well subjective assessments and multiple entry points into the available gifted program offerings as supported by best practices in educational research on Gifted education (Click Resources for Gifted Identification Process to see more information).
 District-wide gifted identification occurs at the kindergarten and Grade 5 levels using a combination of standardized tests, student achievement data, and parent and teacher recommendations.
-This data may include but is not limited to the Cognitive Abilities Test (CogAT), Diagnostic Reading Assessment (DRA), Measure of Academic Progress (MAP) assessment, Parent & Teacher recommendations, District Assessments, and current classroom performance levels.
+This data may include but is not limited to the Cognitive Abilities Test (CogAT), Diagnostic Reading Assessment (DRA), Measure of Academic Progress (MAP) assessment, Parent & Teacher recommendations, and District Assessments.
 The CogAT is used district wide at the kindergarten and Grade 5 levels as an initial screener.
 This data is then put into a matrix for tested students along with Parent and Teacher Recommendations, performance assessments, and academic data.
 Points are given for evidence of student performance a year or more beyond grade level expectations.
 All tested students are then rank ordered by matrix scores and an invitation list is derived from these scores.

 Testing for Students Not Attending Springfield Public Schools or Entered in the Gifted Program